GRarer/busybody/readme.md

 # Busybody

-Busybody is a prototype social todo list application currently being developed by Grace Rarer as her semester-long project for CS 4365 (Intro to Enterprise Computing) at Georgia Tech.
+Busybody is a prototype social todo list application developed as a semester-long project for CS 4365 (Intro to Enterprise Computing) at Georgia Tech.

 Busybody is designed around the idea that social reinforcement makes it easier to meet our self-imposed goals.
-Users will be able to designate their friends as "watchers" for particular tasks, and their watchers will be notified by email if the task is not completed on time.
+Users can designate their friends as "watchers" for particular tasks, and their watchers will be notified by email if the task is not completed on time.

-You can try out the prototype at https://grarer.github.io/busybody/

 ## Local Installation and Setup